harika-haru/MindfulMe/README.md

 - **Chatbot Support:** MindfulMe's chatbot provides recommendations for books and podcasts related to mental health, as well as motivational content to inspire and uplift users.

 ## Website Link
-To explore MindfulMe and its features, please visit the website at [MindfulMe Website](https://mindfulmee.netlify.app/).
+To explore MindfulMe and its features, please visit the website at [MindfulMe](https://mindfulmee.netlify.app/).